geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 ## What is Load testing?

 Load testing in plain terms means testing an application by simulating some concurrent requests to determine the behavior of the application in the real world like scenario.
-Basically it tests how the application will respond when multiple simultaneous users try to use the application.
+Basically, it tests how the application will respond when multiple simultaneous users try to use the application.

 > There are many ways to load test applications/APIs and Vegeta is one of the easiest tools to perform load testing on your APIs or applications.